-We’re going to let you in on a little secret: The FIRST thing you should improve when you want to change your body by losing fat or putting on muscle is to improve insulin sensitivity.
+We’re going to let you in on a little secret: The FIRST thing you should do when you want to lose fat or put on muscle is to improve insulin sensitivity.

 Insulin sensitivity is SO important for fat loss because when you are insulin resistant, the body is much more likely to store the food you eat as fat.
 Insulin resistance also produces inflammation in the body, causing a whole bunch of health problems that any sane person wouldn’t want to deal with.

 Besides making it nearly impossible to lose significant amounts of body fat or pack on muscle, poor insulin sensitivity has all of the following negative effects:

 • It inhibits sleep and makes you tired.